lilleman ba4503b4d1

 Hook When May

-onBoot() after discovery, before the server listens warm caches, validate upstream config
+onBoot(host) after discovery, before the server listens warm caches, validate upstream config, open a storage connection

 onRequest(ctx) before route matching inspect, or short-circuit by returning a RouteResult